 Alex sits – uniquely – on both the Mental Health and Disability Committee of the Law Society of England and Wales and on the Mental Health and Disability Sub-Committee of the Law Society of Scotland.
 He is also on the Mental Capacity Sub-Committee of the Mental Health Lawyers Association.

 Alex was appointed an Honorary Research Lecturer at the University of Manchester in 2014 in recognition of his work in the mental capacity field.
-For the period 2017 to 2022 he is a Wellcome Research Fellow at Kings College London, working on a major international multi-disciplinary project entitled “Mental Health and Justice;” he also teaches a course there on Mental Health Law: the Civil Aspects, as part of the Mental Health, Ethics and Law MSc offered there.
+For the period 2017 to 2022 he is a Wellcome Research Fellow at Kings College London, working on a major international multi-disciplinary project entitled “Mental Health and Justice;” as a Visiting Lecturer he also teaches a course there on Mental Health Law: the Civil Aspects, as part of the Mental Health, Ethics and Law MSc offered there.

 Alex’s expertise in the field of mental capacity law has been recognised by Parliamentary bodies in England and further afield: In November 2013, Alex gave oral evidence to House of Lords Select Committee considering the operation of the MCA 2005 as part of a panel of legal experts addressing the functioning of the MCA 2005 and the Court of Protection.
 He also gave evidence to the ad hoc Committee of the Northern Ireland Assembly convened to consider the Mental Capacity Bill there introduced in 2015.